Last Updated on by

 These days, it seems like everyone and their dog has a travel blogging course.
 How much value can you really get out of a one?
 Can’t you just learn everything for free online?

 These are all valid questions!
 When I first started blogging, I wasn’t taking it that seriously and didn’t see the value in investing in a travel blogging course.
 I also had very little traffic.
 The truth is, being a successful travel blogger requires a lot of knowledge and skill in MANY different areas.
-Since investing in travel blogging courses and tools, my monthly page views are up by over 1000% compared to this time last year.
+Since investing in travel blogging courses and tools, my page views and income have skyrocketed.

 Blogging is a skill.
 Like any skill, it requires time to learn.
 You can significantly speed that up by enrolling in a blogging course.
 Yes, there is a ton of free information out there.
 But much of that information is incorrect, outdated, and generally confusing.
 Having all the information in one place from a reliable source is well worth the cost.

 If you want to make money blogging, then you need to treat it like a business.
 Do you know any successful businesses that had no money invested in them?
 Probably not.
 Investing in myself and my blog is the best money I’ve spent in the last year.
-And I say investment because I’ve already started to see that money come back to me through income.
-I’m nowhere near where I want to be in my blogging journey, but I’m on a much better path then I was.
-And I owe it these courses.
+And I say investment because I’ve already had that money come back to me through income.

 Although this isn’t a blog about blogging, I get asked about this topic often.
-I’ve taken my share of blogging courses and they aren’t all created equal, so I wanted to share a review of the ones that have actually helped my blogging business.
+I’ve invested A LOT of money into blogging courses and they aren’t all created equal, so I wanted to share the ones that have actually helped my blogging business.

 Can’t read this right now?
 Pin it for later!